- Semgrep in CI

 Set SEMGREP_REPO_URL

 to define the repository URL used to generate hyperlinks in the Findings page.
-To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.
+To avoid hardcoding this value, check your CI provider's documentation for available variables that provide the correct values for every CI job.

 Examples: